efrog-team/efrog-connector/__MAIN__/README.md

         }
     * Type message:
         * type: string (message)
+        * status: 404 (if there is no submission testing with such id) or 409 (if there is already a websocket opened for this submission)
         * message: string

 * ### GET "/submissions/{submission_id}/public" — get public data about a submission